AdobeDocs/campaign-standard.en/help/channels/using/editing-transactional-message.md

 To add a list of abandoned products in a transactional message, follow the steps below.

-You can also watch a set of videos explaining the steps that are required to configure product listings in a transactional email.
-For more on this, see [this page](https://docs.adobe.com/content/help/en/campaign-learn/campaign-standard-tutorials/designing-content/product-listings-in-transactional-email.html).
+You can also watch [this set of videos](https://experienceleague.adobe.com/docs/campaign-standard-learn/tutorials/designing-content/product-listings-in-transactional-email.html?lang=en#configure-product-listings-in-transactional-emails) explaining the steps that are required to configure product listings in a transactional email.

 >[!NOTE]
 >